schuyberg/c4lbc-crawler/README.md

 ### Note:

 This crawler.js is a simplified example and still has some issues that should probably be ironed out.
-For example, it does nothing to handle query strings differently, and does not check whether it has crawled a particular url already.
-In this way, drinks counts are probably maximized.
+For example, it does nothing to handle query strings or anchors differently, and does a poor job of checking whether it has crawled a particular url already.
+In this way, drink counts are probably maximized.